Call-of-Duty-for-GitHub-Foundation/Ghost-Loadouts/README.md

 "Will Ghost buy and play more titles and lists all of them here?"
 > Yes, Absolutely.
 I can't afford to buy MW2019 and MWII at the moment.
 I only have Call of Duty®: Mobile right now, so be sure to check the folder provided...
 (Answer by CallofRD Ghost)

 More FAQs' coming soon.
-All Questions and Answers are made by CallofRD Ghost, nad he will post more soon with your questions also, so post your questions on GitHub Issues
+All Questions and Answers are made by CallofRD Ghost, and he will post more soon with your questions also, so post your questions on GitHub Issues

 ---